w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 featured-image-alt: investinge cringe
 tags: [investings, taxes, calculator, options, puts, calls, money, savings]
 ---
-There are many "profound" sttrategies from "successful" TikTok investors.
+There are many "profound" strategies from "successful" TikTok investors.
 Usually, they're about as useful as a chocolate teapot or just too cryptic to make any sense.
 Check them out here: [https://twitter.com/TikTokInvestors](https://twitter.com/TikTokInvestors).
 In this post I want to concentrate on my trading strategy to get the first $100,000.
 I hope it will not become as "profound" in the upcoming years of implementation.